hwchen/hwc/content/post/monad_utility.md

 It's probably more cryptic than, say, a typical Python implementation.
 But it has its own beauty, that comes from understanding the abstractions and the building blocks that come together to build this piece of code.
 It fits together kind of like Legos.

 I think that after this little excursion, and my attempt to write it up, I'll be able to read a lot more example code!
-And this was much more fun to me than tring to work through a monster assignment on functors and monads.
+And this was much more fun to me than trying to work through a monster assignment on functors and monads.
 Start small!

 #### Last lessons